Refund Policies and Methods

 Check refunds are issued when you paid by check, money order, bank check, wire or similar form of payment, or if you have a credit balance due that exceeds the amount paid by credit card.

 - If you pay by personal or company check and have a credit balance, a refund will be processed after 14 business days, to allow your check payment to clear the bank.
-You may log in to Online Services to view the original check processing date.
+You may log in to MyDCE to view the original check processing date.

 The preferred method for check refunds is by direct deposit electronic refunds, eRefunds.
 Electronic refunds are deposited into your bank account within five business days after your refund is processed from your student account.

-- If you have a U.S. checking account you may enroll in electronic refunds by creating an eRefund profile through the Online Services student finance portal.
+- If you have a U.S. checking account you may enroll in electronic refunds by creating an eRefund profile through the MyDCE student finance portal.

 - eRefunds is the most secure and quickest method to receive your check refund.
 Note: you must create your eRefund profile in advance of your refund being processed on your student account before your refund can be direct deposited into your to your U.S. checking account.

 - If you do not create an eRefund profile or you do not have a U.S. checking account, any refund will be made by paper check, payable to you, the student, and mailed to the current mailing address on record.
-You must notify the school of any address changes either via Online Services or in writing by submitting the Student Change of Address Form to ensure correct delivery of refund checks.
+You must notify the school of any address changes either via MyDCE or in writing by submitting the Biographical and Contact Information Form to ensure correct delivery of refund checks.

 Timing of Refunds

 The timing of refund processing is based on the type of credit balance on your account and the date of the credit balance.
-Most credit balances are refunded following the course change period to allow for drops and adds.
-After the course change deadline, refunds are processed on an on-going basis, within 3-5 business days from the date of the credit balance.
+Refunds are processed on an on-going basis.

 Course Change Refunds